shahbaz272/TwitterSentimentAnalysis/README.md

 2. Term Frequency Inverse Document Frequency - **TF-IDF** is a numerical statistic that is intended to reflect how important a word is to a document in a collection or corpus.
 Here each word is assigned a weight that reflects how frequent it is in that tweet in comparison to all the tweets.
 (Used 3000 most frequent words)
 3. Word Embeddings - This technique converts the words into mathematical vectors based how their similarity to other words.
 (1000 word embeddings were used.
 The vectors were rounded to 3 decimal places to reduce the training time of the models)

-For each method 5 machine learning approaches are used
+For each feature extraction method 6 machine learning approaches are used